Skip to content

 The fine print is here.

-Oregon Commercial General Contractor (Level 1) License
+Oregon CCB Commercial General Contractor Level 1 (CGC1) License

 Level 1 vs. Level 2

-• Surety bond: $80,000 commercial bond
+• Surety bond: $80,000 filed with the CCB

 • General liability insurance: $2,000,000 aggregate